Parliament of Southern Ireland: Election

-On 24 May 1921, elections were held for the House of Commons of Southern Ireland, the same day as the elections for Northern Ireland.
-No contests occurred as all 128 MPs were returned unopposed, with Sinn Féin winning all 124 seats which made up the borough and county constituencies and the seats allocated to the National University of Ireland, and Unionists the four seats for graduates of Dublin University.
+On 13 May 1921, nominations closed for the elections to the House of Commons of Southern Ireland.
+Unlike the simultaneous election in Northern Ireland, no contests occurred and all 128 MPs were returned unopposed, with Unionists winning the four seats for graduates of Dublin University and Sinn Féin winning the other 124 seats.
 Dáil Éireann chose to regard that election as elections to the Second Dáil.
 The 124 Sinn Féin candidates elected, plus the six Sinn Féin members elected to the House of Commons of Northern Ireland elected at the same time (five of whom also had seats in Southern Ireland), assembled as the Second Dáil.